Using tags on Github Pages

 hidden

 Which brings us to the other thing promised.
-A header on each
+A header on each post saying which tags it includes.

-post saying which tags it includes.
 Somewhere in /_layouts/post.html

 {%- if page.tags.size > 0 -%}

-[ {% include tag_list.html %} ]
+Page tags: {% include tag_list.html %}

 {%- endif -%}

-of places, so in /_includes/tag_list.html
+couple of places.
+Now, in /_includes/tag_list.html

 :